Read all .xpt

 procformat.sas

-file, containing the whole PROC FORMATor a data file (.csv or .sas7bdat) containing 3 columns:
+file, containing the whole PROC FORMATor a data file (

 the SAS format name (repeated)START